Testing models for fully and partially stripped low-mass stars with Gaia: Implications for hot subdwarfs, binary RR

 While near-completely stripped stars should still show blue or UV excess, almost all follow-up of hot subdwarf candidates has found $T_{\text{eff}} \gtrsim 20,000$ K \citep{geier_dr2_2019, culpan_subdwarf_2022}. \citet{dawson_volume_2024} identified four objects which they classified as sdAs in their 500 pc volume-limited sample of hot subluminous stars.
 These objects are cooler and less luminous than sdBs, and thus clearly separated from that population of hot subdwarfs on a \textit{Gaia} CMD.
 They acknowledged that sdA-type spectra are characteristic of many different evolutionary classes, and that these objects require further follow-up.

 \citet{dawson_volume_2024} also identified eight sources that lie in the same region of the CMD as the ``sdA stars'' in the simulated population of \citet{bobrick_iorio_2024}.
 However, they classified these objects as blue horizontal branch (BHB) stars instead.
 Recent work has found an overall intrinsic binarity fraction of these core helium-burning stars of just $\approx 30\%$, rising to $\approx 50\%$ for BHB stars on ``disk-like'' orbits \citep{guo_bhb_2025}.
+An even more recent study limited the binary fraction of BHB stars to $< 2.2\%$ \citep{culpan_bhb_2025}, and remarked that the work of \citet{guo_bhb_2025} may have been affected by contamination.
 It is possible that some of the observed BHBs are the observational analogs of what \citet{bobrick_iorio_2024} identify as sdAs.
 However, their model classifies 6\% of the simulated Galactic population, or 96,000 binaries, as ``sdA stars,'' with $131^{+8}_{-14}$ of these objects predicted to receive orbital solutions in DR3.
 This appears to be significantly larger than the population that is actually observed.